lkalliance/Be-for-Reel/README.md

 ### Poll Deactivation

 A user can choose to deactivate any of their own polls within a window of two days after creation.
 The deactivation link appears with the poll on the user's profile page.
+Once a poll is deactivated, there is no reactivation ability.
+A deactivated poll only appears on the creator's user profile, visible only to the creator.

 ### Poll Editing